Samuel George Morton: "American School" ethnology

 Morton claimed that he could define the intellectual ability of a race by the skull capacity.
 A large volume meant a large brain and high intellectual capacity, and a small skull indicated a small brain and decreased intellectual capacity.
 He was reputed to hold the largest collection of skulls, on which he based his research.
-He claimed that each race had a separate origin, and that a descending order of intelligence could be discerned that placed Caucasians at the pinnacle and Negroes at the lowest point, with various other race groups in between.
+He claimed that each race had a separate origin, and that a descending order of intelligence could be discerned that placed Caucasians at the pinnacle and black people at the lowest point, with various other race groups in between.
 His research of ancient Egyptians was meant to show that this racial hierarchy had always existed and should remain in place.
 When confronted with evidence that many ancient Egyptians had dark skin like other Africans, Morton used skull measurements to corroborate the words of Georges Curvier: "whatever may have been the hue of their skin, they belonged to the same race with ourselves."
 Aside from this occasionally dark-skinned Caucasian ruling class, Morton's skull measurements led him to admit "Negroes were numerous in Egypt but their social position in ancient times was the same that it now is, that of servants and slaves."
-Morton's scholarship greatly contributed to Egyptology and several other disciplines adopting the Hamitic Hypothesis, the idea that civilization is antithetical to Negroes and a legacy of the Caucasian race such that any evidence of civilization in Africa must have derived from Caucasian presence or influence.
+Morton's scholarship greatly contributed to Egyptology and several other disciplines adopting the Hamitic Hypothesis, the idea that civilization is antithetical to black people and that any evidence of civilization in Africa must have derived from Caucasian presence or influence.
 Morton's skull collection was held at the Academy of Natural Sciences of Philadelphia until 1966, when it was transferred to the Penn Museum, where it is presently curated.